Pathway 2: Senior Leaders Pathway

 After your application has been reviewed, an interview will then be scheduled with a sub-committee of the NCC.
 The purpose of the interview is to seek further validation of your case study to assist with its presentation to the NCC.

-The AHRI certification team will contact you with interview time options and confirm this in advance.
+The AHRI Super Volunteer will contact you with interview time options and confirm this in advance.

 STEP 6: NCC CONSIDERATION

 The NCC meets up to four times per year to review applications for certification via the four pathways.